SlyCyberLab/slytech-blog/_posts/2026-03-27-ai-assisted-splunk-log-analyzer_1.md

 ---

-## Is This Agentic AI?
+## Not Quite Agentic, But Getting There

-Not yet.
-You run it manually.
-The AI analyzes what you give it.
-You are still in the loop for every step.
+This version still requires you to run it manually.
+The AI analyzes what you give it and returns a report.
+You are in the loop for every step, which is fine for a first build.

-The follow-up post will make it autonomous: a scheduled process that monitors Splunk for new high-severity events, runs the AI analysis automatically, and sends a Telegram alert with the triage summary.
-That's the version where it becomes genuinely agentic, deciding what warrants a notification without you triggering each run.

-The asset context file comes first.
-Then the autonomous version.
+At some point I want to make this fully autonomous: scheduled execution, automatic Splunk queries, Telegram alerts when something real surfaces.
+Whether that actually works the way I'm picturing it, I genuinely don't know yet.
+If I get there, it'll be documented here.

 ---

 ## What's Next

-Two improvements before the agentic version: the asset context dictionary to reduce false positives on known-good sources, and suppression logic so the same benign pattern doesn't generate a new report every time you run it.
-After that, Telegram alerting and scheduled execution.
+Two improvements before anything else: an asset context file to reduce false positives on known-good sources, and suppression logic so the same pattern doesn't generate a new report every run.

-This AI tooling thread is running alongside the Splunk series now and they're feeding each other in ways I didn't plan for when I started either of them.
-If you're building something similar or you run into something I missed, let me know.
+After that, I'll attempt the autonomous version.
+If it works, you'll see it here.